wkorando/go-serverless-with-java/STEP8.md

 ![](./images/update-manifest.png)

 5. Next, add the following definitions to manifest YAML.
-Note that all these definitions are added in a seperate package 'golden-ratio' and that we also added an action that also calculates the ratio, but returns HTML instead of JSON.
+Note that all these definitions are added in a seperate package 'golden-ratio'.
+Note that we've also added an action that also calculates the ratio, but returns HTML instead of JSON.
 	```yaml
 	golden-ratio:
 	   actions: